k-svensson/Temperature-analysis/Project description.md

 From early December, the deviation has been around +5 degrees most of the time.

 The observations at home show a similar pattern to Blindern, which also is to be expected as the distance between the two is only approximately 5 km.
 We have noticed that temperatures reported from Blindern seem to be lower than ours, and the stats show that the average difference is 1 degree.
 This can have several reasons, for example surrounding buildings, elevation, less suitable location for the home station, etc.

+The Python code is included for reference and is not meant to actually be run anywhere else than once, by me.
+It is by no means elegant or efficient but that wasn't my goal anyway.

+There is not much data missing, so I have chosen to simply disregard that issue.
+Possible causes of data loss include wifi problems, but thankfully there has been none of that during this period!

 ### Possible extension of the analysis